Installation

 {% hint style="success" %}

-To use Cedana in Kubernetes, you need to be registered with us!
+To use Cedana in SLURM, you need to be registered with us!
 Reach out to [founders@cedana.ai](mailto:foundes@cedana.ai) to get set up with an organization.

 {% endhint %}